Chemotherapy – Things to knowLogin to Health September 12, 2017 Cancer Hub 980 Views

-These days, cancer has become such a common health trouble that most of us either know an acquaintance, a family member or someone around who has been diagnosed with cancer.
-For these people and the ones who are actually living with cancer, the term “chemotherapy” adds on to the existing miseries.
+These days, cancer has become common health trouble.
+So common that most of us either know a family member or someone around who has been diagnosed with cancer.
+For these people, the term “chemotherapy” adds on to the existing miseries.
 Here’s all that you need to know about this medication therapy.

 What is chemotherapy?

 Cancerous cells were once normal body cells.
-Due to certain changes in the gene or chemical constitution, these cells become abnormal and begin to divide uncontrollably, ending up causing different types of cancer.
-Chemotherapy is the treatment strategy that deals with the use of drugs to kill these abnormal cells or cease their progression.
+Due to certain changes in the gene or chemical constitution, these cells become abnormal.
+They begin to divide uncontrollably, ending up causing different types of cancer.
+Chemotherapy deals with the use of drugs to kill these abnormal cells or cease their progression.

 How is chemotherapy administered?